saezlab/ShinyFUNKI/inst/helppage.md

 We provide two different gene regulatory networks for the computation of TF-activities:

 * **Coverage:** Contains all TF-target interactions.
 There is a confidence level assigned to each interaction.
 Filtering confidence level will remove interactions.
 * **Quality:** Here each TF is assigned with a confidence level.
-The confidence level of a TF is inferred by the its interaction confidence level.
+The confidence level of a TF is inferred by its interaction confidence level.
 Filtering confidence level will remove regulons.

 Click on `Run DoRothEA` to start the computation of TF-activities